Tiny-Earth/DemoSite/site/src/summative.md

 - All test takers receive equitable treatment during tests
 - Biases are removed from the assessment and in evaluation of the student’s work

-Additionally, Kibble (2017) recommends instructors practice these elements to produce high-quality and equitable assessments:
+Additionally, instructors can practice these elements to produce high-quality and equitable assessments [kibble2017best](@cite):

 - Ask instructional staff and colleagues to review assessments for construct underrepresentation (e.g., too few items on a construct, inclusion of trivial items) and construct irrelevant variance (e.g., items that are too hard/ easy, contain trivial details, are culturally insensitive).
 - Include enough, high-quality items that provide a reliable and accurate picture of students’ knowledge, skills, and abilities.